Pablo252525/Portfolio-VOD_TVP/README.md

 # PORTFOLIO
 ## ABOUT ME
-IT graduate with 10 years working experience in the Medical device manufacturing industry.
+IT graduate with over 10 years working experience in the Medical device manufacturing industry.
 A proven working knowledge of GMP and FDA standards.
 Focused and result orientated individual.
 Excellent analytical and problem solving skills.
 Confident in process design and fabrication, testing and validation.
 Committed and reliable in working to high standards, adaptable to ever changing processes and products.